manas3874/JavaScript-DSA/README.md

 1. HASH TABLE
 1. BINARY SEARCH TREE

->[**BetterComments**](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - A VSCode extention is extensively used with this codebase.
+>[**BetterComments**](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - A VSCode extention which is extensively used with this codebase.
 It will enhance the readability, I recommend using it.

 >[**Bracket pair colorizer**](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) - A tool to make the content more readable.
 Since JavaScript involves deep nesting of brackets, it is great to have a visual guide to help read the code.